 Remarriage & Alimony in Michigan

 A divorce decree can contain provisions to alimony in the event of remarriage, whether it means spousal support stops at remarriage or continues into a second marriage.
 But when a divorce order doesn’t address remarriage in regard to alimony, a judge will decide if payments continue.

-There is no Michigan law which states alimony ends after remarriage.
-However, if the judge determines the supported spouse’s financial standing have been improved due to the new spouse’s income, the judge will end alimony.
+There is no Michigan law which states that alimony ends after remarriage; however, if the judge determines that the supported spouse’s financial standing has improved due to the new spouse’s income, then the judge will end alimony.
 This decision can also apply if a supporting spouse cohabitates with a new partner.

 Remarriage & Child Support in Michigan

 Both parents are responsible for supporting their child until they become adults.
 In general, the state court won’t consider a new spouse’s income when calculating child support.

 However, that doesn’t mean a parent’s financial standing following a new marriage isn’t a factor when calculating and modifying child support.
 If a supported spouse remarries and the new partner contributes a significant amount to household expenses—giving the supported spouse more income to care for the child—the paying spouse can ask the court to reduce child support payments.